2023 National Hockey League All-Star Game

-The 2023 National Hockey League All-Star Game was held on February 4, 2023 at FLA Live Arena in Sunrise, Florida, the home of the Florida Panthers.
+The 2023 National Hockey League All-Star Game was held on February 4, 2023, at FLA Live Arena in Sunrise, the home of the Florida Panthers.
 For the seventh consecutive All-Star Game, a three-on-three format was used, with teams representing each of the league's four divisions competing in a single-elimination tournament.
 This was the 67th edition of the game.

 History

-The NHL originally awarded Sunrise, Florida, the 2021 All-Star Game on January 24, 2020.
+The NHL originally awarded Sunrise, the 2021 All-Star Game on January 24, 2020.
 The city previously hosted the NHL All-Star Game in 2003.

 On October 22, 2020, the NHL announced that the All-Star Game had been postponed for the 2020–21 season due to the COVID-19 pandemic and "uncertainty as to when we will be able to welcome our fans back to our games," as fan participation and accompanying events are considered "integral to the[ir] success".
 The NHL stated that the event could be held in Florida "in the near future" (but not yet naming them the 2022 hosts).

 On June 28, 2021, the league instead announced that the 2022 All-Star Game would take place at T-Mobile Arena in Las Vegas, home of the Vegas Golden Knights.
 On February 4, 2022, the league confirmed that Florida would host the 2023 game.